Acacia mearnsii: Ecology in Australia

+Koalas use tree-hugging for cooling in very hot weather: they have been found to favour the non-food A. mearnsii to eucalypts for this purpose.

 Mycorrhizal fungi attach to the roots to produce food for marsupial animals, and these animals in turn disperse the spores in their droppings to perpetuate the symbiotic relationship between the wattle's roots and mycorrhizal fungi.

 The cracks and crevices in the wattle's bark are home for many insects and invertebrates.
 The rare Tasmanian hairstreak butterfly lays her eggs in these cracks, which hatch to produce caterpillar larva attended by ants (Iridomyrmex sp.) that feed off the sweet exudates from the larva.
 A. mearnsii is used similarly as a larval host plant and food source by the imperial hairstreak, Jalmenus evagoras.

 The tree is home to various grubs, such as wood moths, which provide a food source to black cockatoos, which strip the bark for access to these borers.

-During winter insects, birds and marsupials are hosted by the black wattle with the aid of their supplies of nectar in their leaf axials.
+During winter, insects, birds and marsupials are hosted by the black wattle with the aid of their supplies of nectar in their leaf axials.
 These creatures provide an important predatory role to deal with tree dieback caused by scarab beetles and pasture pests.

 Black wattles, along with gums, native box and native hop form the framework vegetation on so-called "hill-topping" sites.
-They are often constitute isolated remnant pockets of native vegetation amongst a lower sea of exotic pasture.
+They often constitute isolated remnant pockets of native vegetation amongst a lower sea of exotic pasture.
 These "hill-topping" sites are critical habitat for male butterflies to attract females for mating, which then lay their eggs under the wattle's bark elsewhere but still within close proximity.
 It's the only acceptable mating site in the area for these butterflies.

 Black wattle flowers provide very nitrogen-rich pollen with no nectar.
 They attract pollen-feeding birds, such as wattlebirds, yellow-throated honeyeaters and New Holland honeyeaters.
 The protein-rich nectar in the leaf axials is very sustaining for nurturing the growth of juvenile nestlings and young invertebrates, e.g. ants.

 Ants harvest the seed, attracted by the fleshy, oil-rich elaiosome (or seed stalk), which they bury and store in widely dispersed locations.
 These seeds are buried ready for germinating with the next soaking rains.
 However, a "wattle seed-eating insect" which enjoys liquid meals using its proboscis-like injector to pierce the testa and suck out the embryo, often reduces the seed's viability.